 - Keep long hair tied back and away from the face.

 - Check children's hair regularly, especially if they are scratching a lot.

-- Wash all personal items that have come in contact with the head of an infested person at the time of a lice outbreak, such as hats, towels, and pillowcases, in very hot water (above 66°C or 151°F) and dry in a hot dryer for at least 15 minutes.
+- Wash all personal items that have come in contact with the head of an infested person at the time of a lice outbreak, such as hats, towels, and pillowcases, in hot water (above 55°C or 130°F) and dry in a hot dryer for about 30 minutes.

-- Because lice can't survive away from humans, nonwashable things such as pillows can be dry-cleaned or sealed in airtight plastic bags for 10 to 14 days to kill lice.
+- Because lice can't survive away from humans, non-washable things such as pillows can be dry-cleaned or sealed in airtight plastic bags for 14 days to kill lice.

 - Don't use a pesticide spray to "disinfect" your house.
 These products can be toxic, and don't help control head lice.

 - Soak all brushes and combs in hot water for 5 to 10 minutes or wash them with a pediculicidal shampoo.

 - Thoroughly vacuum items such as rugs, furniture, mattresses, pillows, and any other surface where someone may have rested their head.
 Do not forget the car seats.

 Many parents are reluctant to report their children's lice to school officials due to embarrassment, but it's extremely important to do so to help control its spread.
 If head lice are noticed, also alert other people who may have had contact with your child.